-Consuming & A sample of other consumers and integrated applications tigertext Integrated athenahealth Cerner Applications Application PROMPT +ab|eau AUDACIOUS INQUIRY Tier FHIR Service Services NEXTGATE Tier Master Person Index (MPI) Pull-based Gateways Data RH (AKAims) SHIEC commonwell carequality Tier eHealth Exchange VacTrAK, Cerner, etc. VA, DoD, etc. EPIC.
-Athena, etc. Data Home (PCDH)
+Consuming & A sample of other consumers and integrated application Integrated athenahealth Applications Application PROMPT +ab eau AUDACIOUS INQUIRY Tier Landing Page FHIR ntity & Access Mar Services S Encounter Notification Service® NEXTGATE Tier Master Person Index (MPI) Pull-based Gateways Data SHIEC commonwell carequalit eHealth Exchange Appriss ELR<SS, SOA, Patient-Centered Cerner, etc. VA.
+DoD. etc. EPIC, Athena, etc. Data Home (PCDH)

-Figure 6 - healtheConnect Alaska Approach
+Figure 5 - healtheConnect Alaska Approach

-B.5.2 Outreach Initiatives
+B.5.1.1 Outreach Initiatives

 In 2015 and extending into 2016, much of the outreach activities focused on identifying eligible Medicaid providers, encouraging them to participate in the PI Program, and informing them that 2016 is the last year to begin participation.
-Outreach efforts are now focused on Stage 3 and program year 2019 PI Program requirements.
+Outreach efforts are now focused on Stage 3 and program year 2020 PI Program requirements.
 Outreach will focus on the reduced PI requirements which started in 2015 and may enable providers to successfully attest for Meaningful Use.
 Also, we continue to inform providers of the expanding capabilities of the HIE and how these capabilities will assist them in achieving Meaningful Use.